How to Identify and Beat Your Financial Kryptonite

 We all have our vices.
-Whether it’s alcohol, social media, online shopping, or staying up late, we all have financial weaknesses that that can sabotage our financial well-being and cost us.
+Whether it’s alcohol, social media, online shopping, or staying up late, we all have financial weaknesses that can sabotage our financial well-being and cost us.
 I call this your financial kryptonite.

 For me, my financial kryptonite is online shopping.
 I can easily spend hours browsing Instagram, looking at clothes, shoes, and accessories, adding items to my cart, and convincing myself that I need them.
 Before I know it, I’ve spent hundreds of dollars on things that I don’t really need.